 “I find the best one gallon cider jugs in Canada are supplied by “Triple Jim’s”.
 The cider is a bit on the sweet side, but the bottle itself has the best taper in the neck, and the opening at the top is not too wide.
 This makes for a better, more focused tone.
 I find some cider jugs have an excessively wide mouth and neck making them very difficult to create a clean sound and requiring huge amounts of air, only to produce an overly diffused tone.
 Exceptional lung power is already a basic requirement to play even the most optimum one gallon jug if you want to have even the slightest amount of sustain.
 And I don’t mean that one needs to emulate the sustain of a piano.
 We want a bottle to sound like a bottle.
 But do take care not to make life overly difficult by playing an inferior jug.”

-My grandmother’s telephone didn’t look like the one we had at home.
+Carla’s grandmother’s telephone didn’t look like the one she had at home.
 Fancy and ornate it seemed like a treasure.
-This old phone now sits in my studio and sometimes I listen to the sound of its dial, the mechanical wind-up and reedy release.
+This old phone now sits in our studio and sometimes we listen to the sound of its dial, the mechanical wind-up and reedy release.
+We included its sound in “Waltz” the last track in What Is Your Name

 It’s the longest day of the year! which was the working title for a piece we composed many years ago on the longest day of the year.